almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 ## Pros
 - Team is familiar with and currently uses Azure
-- Network enclaving reduces risk
+- Network enclaving increases security and reduces risk
-- Fine-grained security control, fewer attack vectors for malicious actors
+- Fine-grained security control
 - Better performance, especially when both application and database are hosted on Azure
 - Integration with Microsoft Ecosystem